sflyranger/LLM-Engineers-Handbook/README.md

 ###### MT Bench
 Evaluates models on their ability to maintain context and provide coherent responses in a multi-turn format.
 ###### GAIA
-Evaluates tool usage such as web browsin in a multi step fashion.
+Evaluates tool usage such as web browsing in a multi step fashion.

 ---